 - Common ratios to assess the financial risk of the organization

-- Understanding commonly used words and acronyms, e.g. EBITDA, ROCE, CFROI, etc.
+- Understanding commonly used words and acronyms, e.g. EBITDA, ROCE, CFROI

 - Learning the limitations of the traditional accounting model and how to overcome them

-An Introduction to Discounted Cash Flow Analysis and the Time Value of Money
+2. Introduction to Discounted Cash Flow analysis and the time value of money

 - Linking accounting to strategy